 However, once a student is an LPN, they can advance to a registered nurse position by completing the rest of their education online.
 Hutchinson Community College was the first Kansas institution to offer an online LPN to RN program although other schools may be following suit.

 Likewise, current RNs who want to earn a bachelor's degree in nursing may be able to complete their education entirely online.
 There are a number of Kansas nursing schools that offer online RN to BSN programs.

 - Washburn University

 - Ottawa University

 - Fort Hays State University

 These programs allow students to draw upon their current work experience as an RN as they study online to earn a Bachelor of Science in nursing degree.
 Washburn University also offers the option for students to earn a Doctor of Nursing or a graduate certificate online as well.

 What's the Nursing Career Outlook in Kansas?

 An aging population and an increase in chronic medical conditions are a few of the factors driving job growth for nurses nationwide.
-According to government data, the K U Medical Center, Via-Christi Clinic and University of Kanas Hospital are some the state's largest employers.
+The K U Medical Center, Via-Christi Clinic and University of Kanas Hospital are some of the state's notable employers.
 Other nurses may work in family practices, specialty clinics or provide home care services.